Souvlaki42/element.al/README.md

 ## Todo

-- Add a new favicon
+- [ ] Add a new favicon
-- Add a link to Dimitri Mendeleev's wikipedia page
+- [ ] Add a link to Dimitri Mendeleev's wikipedia page
+- [ ] Migrate to tailwind v4

 ## License